Beijing Diary: China goes all out to fortify the capital

 Countries including the U.S. are starting to pull diplomats out of China.
 I see foreigners leaving my condominium complex on a daily basis, heavy suitcases in tow.
 The exodus of foreign nationals from Beijing continues.

-Every day, the municipal authorities publish a list of places where new coronavirus cases have been detected.
+Every day, the municipal authorities update a map of places where new coronavirus cases have been detected.
 More and more red dots note new locations.

 Rumors are also increasing.
 Information about this area or that being closed off, regardless of its accuracy, quickly spreads through social media.
 Some talk of infected people found at central government agencies.